MauricioGiana/portfolio/README.md

 <br/>
 <br/>

-Thnaks for Dorota1997 since this portfolio was made based on a template created by her.
+Thnaks to Dorota1997 since this portfolio was made based on a template created by her.
 <br/>
 <br/>
 Link to the original template <a href="https://github.com/Dorota1997/react-frontend-dev-portfolio.git"><strong>here</strong></a>